mayukhmondal/ABC-DLS/README.md

 For Model selection and for parameters estimation respectively.
 For more information please see examples/Examples.md

-The first time you run it will also try to install abc from r package manager.
+The first time you run it will also try to install abc from r package manager (automatically).

 ## Contact
 The code is maintained by Mayukh Mondal.
 In case you need further assistance please contact <mondal.mayukh@gmail.com>